thebrianbug/svelte-turbo-starter/apps/web/README.md

 ## E2E Testing with Database Access

-This project plans to use a hybrid approach for managing database state in end-to-end tests, leveraging the existing infrastructure from the `packages/db` module.
+This project uses a hybrid approach for managing database state in end-to-end tests, leveraging the existing infrastructure from the `packages/db` module.

 ### Database Strategy Overview